 A summertime favorite for many musky anglers.
 A buck-tail covers water fast.
 After the spawn musky will spread out over larger areas.
 A bait is needed to fit this scenario.
-Single blade and double blade lures both work but spinner-baits are an option also.
+Single blade and double blade lures both works but spinner-baits are an option also.
 Choose a few spinners of each type since each works a little differently.
-Also get different blade sizes and thicknesses.
+Also, get different blade sizes and thicknesses.

 The blades create vibrations and flash based on size and thickness.
 Bigger blades and double blades create more flash, and smaller blades rely more on vibration.
 A thinner blade vibrates faster and thicker blades make more of a thump.
 The wire size has the same effect.
 Thinner wire increases the vibration so a .052 wire is desirable on a couple.
 Single blade lures likely have .052 wire and doubles have the .062 wire diameters.